Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-The construction proceeds as before via two ingredients:\\ (a) {\bf Artificial inactive vertices:} By convention, we shall think of the edge between $1$ and $2$ to belong to the flow from vertex $1$.
-To compensate at time $0$, we shall add a new artificial inactive vertex labeled by $n+1$.
-Compared to the other artificial vertices this shall be special in the sense that vertex $1$ will not have an edge to this vertex (or the artificial vertices that replace this vertex when the flow reaches this vertex).
-At time $0$, attach an edge $(2,n+1)$ of random length $E_{2,n+1}^s$.
-Now start the flow from the two sources on the vertex set $[n] \cup \{n+1\}$.
-The flow percolates from these two sources on the (expanded) network discovering new vertices, both actual vertices in $[n]$ as well as artificial vertices.
-Let $\SWG_t^*$ denote this flow process with $z_t^{n,*} = |\SWG_t^*|$ and let \eqn{ \tilde{T}_k^n = \inf\{t:|z_t^{n,*}| = k \}. } Let $i_k$ denote the vertex discovered by the flow at time $\tilde{T}_k^n$ (this vertex could either be an actual vertex in $[n]$ or an artificial inactive vertex).
+Let $i_k$ denote the vertex discovered by the flow at time $\tilde {T}_k^n$ (this vertex could either be an actual vertex in $[n]$ or an artificial inactive vertex).
 Create a new artificial vertex labeled by $n+k$.
-Now if $i_k$ is in $\SWG_t^{\sss(2)}$ then remove all the edges between $i_k$ and all the vertices in $\SWG^{\sss(2)}_{\tilde{T}^n_k}$ (namely {\it real } vertices in the actual graph $[n]$ which are part of $\SWG_t^{\sss(2)}$ that have already been explored by the flow from $2$).
-(Do the exact opposite if $i_k\in \SWG_t^{\sss(1)}$.)
-The edges $(v,i_k)$ for $v\in \SWG^{\sss(1)}_{\tilde{T}^n_k}$ are quite special (see the beginning of Section \ref{sec:opt-weight}).
-Call these the {\it potential connecting} edges as these are the edges through which collision of the two flow clusters may happen.
-Also perform the following constructions: \begin{itemize} \item If $i_k\neq n+1$ or any of the {\it replacements} of $n+1$ (this term is defined below), then attach edges between the artificial vertex $n+k$ and all $i_j\in \SWG_{\tilde{T}_k^n}$ with edge lengths $([t-T^n_{i_j}]^{1/s}+E_{i_j,n+k})^s$.
-The flow would have already flowed till distance $(t-T_{i_j})$ on this edge to this new vertex. \item If $i_k = n+1$, then replace this by a new vertex $n+k$.
-This vertex will be called a {\it replacement} of the special artificial vertex $n+1$.
+Now if $i_k$ is in $\SWG_t^{(2)}$ then remove all the edges between $i_k$ and all the vertices in $\SWG^{(2)}_{\tilde {T}^n_k}$ (namely \textit{real} vertices in the actual graph $[n]$ which are part of $\SWG_t^{(2)}$ that have already been explored by the flow from $2$).
+(Do the exact opposite if $i_k\in\SWG_t^{(1)}$.)
+The edges $(v,i_k)$ for $v\in\SWG^{(1)}_{\tilde{T}^n_k}$ are quite special (see the beginning of Section \ref{sec:opt-weight}).
+Call these the \textit{potential connecting} edges as these are the edges through which collisions of the two flow clusters may happen.
+Also perform the following constructions: \begin{itemize} \item If $i_k\neq n+1$ or any of the \textit{replacements} of $n+1$ (this term is defined below), then attach edges between the artificial vertex $n+k$ and all $i_j\in\SWG_{\tilde{T}_k^n}$ with edge lengths $([\tilde{T}_k^n-T^n_{i_j}]^{1/s}+E_{i_j,n+k})^s$.
+The flow would have already reached up to distance $(\tilde{T}_k^n-T_{i_j}^n)$ on this edge to this new vertex. \item If $i_k = n+1$, then replace this by a new vertex $n+k$.
+This vertex will be called a \textit{replacement} of the special artificial vertex $n+1$.
 Also replacements of such replacements shall be called replacements.
-Remove all edges from $i_j\in \SWG_{\tilde{T}_k^n}$ to $i_k$ and add back edges from these vertices {\it excluding} vertex $1$ to vertex $n+1$ with edge lengths $([t-T^n_{i_j}]^{1/s}+E_{i_j,n+k})^s$.
-This can be understood by noting that the flow would have already reached up to distance $(t-T_{i_j})$ on this edge to this new vertex. \end{itemize}
+Remove all edges from $i_j\in\SWG_{\tilde {T}_k^n}$ to $i_k$ and add back edges from these vertices \textit{excluding} vertex~$1$ to vertex $n+1$ with edge lengths $([\tilde{T}_k^n-T^n_{i_j}]^{1/s}+E_{i_j,n+k})^s$.
+This can be understood by noting that the flow would have already reached up to distance $(\tilde{T}_k^n-T_{i_j}^{n})$ on this edge to this new vertex. \end{itemize}